jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

 by Jakob S. Jorgensen, University of Manchester, UK.
 Contact: jakob.jorgensen@manchester.ac.uk

+To set up in order to run the code, the following steps should be carried out, including download of the data:

+1. From https://zenodo.org/record/1204088 download the data set GoldenRatioDataset.zip an unzip to obtain a directory called GoldenRatioDataset.
+This is the datapath referred to in the code, to which the "datapath" variable should be set.

+2. From the Github repository holding this code either clone or download zip file to the GoldenRatioDataset directory and unzip to obtain a directory with the code.

+3.

 The code will run CGLS reconstruction as described in the paper.
 There are three main steps to run, contained in separate scripts all starting with "run_":